-Under legislation, one of the few legal powers available to the HOSC is to make a referral to the secretary of state if a substantial change has been made to an element of healthcare provision without sufficient consultation by health care providers.
-The power to do this is to be rescinded but the timeframe for doing so is unclear.

-In response, after the final ordinary meeting of the municipal year in April 2023, a sub-group of the committee held discussions with system partners to determine whether a substantial change had occurred in Wantage with the temporary removal of beds approximately seven years ago, whether sufficient consultation had occurred, and whether a referral to the secretary of state was merited.
-The final outcome of this work is due to be determined in the next municipal year, but HOSC has recognised the complexity of the situation and has consistently pressed for consultation and co-working between local and healthcare stakeholders to give the greatest opportunity to find a mutually agreeable solution.
+Under legislation, one of the few legal powers available to the HOSC is to make a referral to the Secretary of State if a substantial change has been made to an element of healthcare provision without sufficient consultation by health care providers.
+The power to do this, however, is to be rescinded in July 2023.
+This being the case, after its April 2023 meeting, the final ordinary meeting of the municipal year, a sub-group of the committee held discussions with system partners to determine whether a substantial change had occurred in Wantage with the temporary removal of beds approximately seven years ago, whether sufficient consultation had occurred, and whether a referral to the Secretary of State was merited.
+The final outcome of this work is due to be determined in the next municipal year, but HOSC has recognised the complexity of the situation and consistently pressed for consultation and coworking between local and healthcare stakeholders to give the greatest opportunity to find a mutually agreeable solution.
 The outcome of HOSC's work to date has been to get clarity over NHS partners' timings for consultation around this topic, including the arrangement of a co-design workshop between local residents and NHS system partners.
-The decision to make a referral to the secretary of state remains live, but ultimately the HOSC would see the need to involve external arbiters as a failure and hopes that the issues can be worked through at a local level.
+The decision to make a referral to the Secretary of State remains live, but ultimately the HOSC would see the need to involve external arbiters as a failure and hopes that the issues can be worked through at a local level.

-Other HOSC highlights from 2022/23
+Other HOSC Highlights from 2022/23

-Elective recovery backlog working group
+Below we go into greater detail about some of the Committee's activity and provide a greater sense of the work undertaken.

+Elective Recovery Backlog Working Group
-Since January 2022, as a result of the greater scrutiny report, the sub group has been able to regularly review the elective care backlog in the OUH board papers.

-The group are looking forward to receiving a briefing from the programme director for elective care for the ICS.
-The working group looks forward to reporting back to the committee in due course.
+As a result of the greater scrutiny support, which the Committee has benefitted from, since January 2022, with the assistance of the Health Scrutiny Officer, the sub-group has been able to regularly, informally review the Oxford University Hospitals Board Papers in regard to the elective care backlog.
+The Group are looking forward to receiving a briefing from the Programme Director for Elective Care for the ICS.
+The Working Group looks forward to reporting back to the Committee in due course.

-The chair had calls with the operations director at OUH in the lead up to the NHS strikes and was able to get reassurance that the management team and staff at the hospital were doing all that they could do to manage an extremely challenging context for delivery of services.
+The Chair had calls with the Operations Director at OUH in the lead up to the NHS strikes and was able to get reassurance that the management team and staff at the hospital were doing all that they could do to manage an extremely challenging context for delivery of services.